 Dubbest…the name says it all.
 Although the name can be deceiving in regards to expecting a solely dub-based instrumental group.
 However, they are one of “DUB-BEST” contemporary and progressive reggae groups to tour the U.S. Their unique style differs from a majority of Cali-based reggae bands, most likely due to their East Coast, Massachusetts origins, and an upbringing with the mid-70s to mid-80s roots reggae influence.
 GOLD FEVER, their third full album release, embodies this cornucopia of influences.
 Each member brings their own style to combine into this dub-heavy, roots-reggae, and low-key dancehall smorgasbord of musical pleasure.

 ‘Gold Fever‘ was recorded at Rear Window Recording Studio in Brookline, MA starting in the summer of 2018.
 Final tracking and mixing finished earlier this year.
-The boys produced FEVER themselves, along with Craig Welsch who is the drummer of 10 Ft Ganja Plant!
+The boys produced FEVER themselves, along with Craig “Dubfader” Welsch (percussion) who is the drummer of 10 Ft Ganja Plant!
+They were accompanied by another reggae legend, Elliot Martin (John Brown’s Body), who provided harmonic vocals in their first two tracks, coupled with Wade Dyce and Journalist Bandoo on the remaining tracks.
+Other guest artists included Steve D (synths), Andy Bergman (flute, hulusi), and Alex Beram (percussion).

 “The Boys,” as I call them, include front-man, lead vocalist, and keyboardist Ryan Thaxter…one of the greatest singers of the modern reggae-rock scene, has a distinctive raspy but smooth voice that matches perfectly within their dub-genre.
 His emphasis during choral hooks, plus the preachy buildup of lyrically-strong verses, gives the band a more pop sound than one would expect from an up-and-coming reggae dub group.

-Supporting Thaxter not only vocally, but as well on guitar are Andrew Mackenzie and Cory Mahoney, working together to compose beautiful background vocal harmonies, all the while, switching off between lead and rhythms.
-This power duo help contribute to Dubbest’s special dub and jam sound, helping Thaxter’s emphasis on his hooks and connecting each song with chill but flourish-heavy guitar riffs.
+Supporting Thaxter not only vocally, but as well on guitar are Andrew Mackenzie and Cory Mahoney, working together to compose beautiful background vocal harmonies (during live shows), all the while, switching off between lead and rhythms.
+This power duo helps contribute to Dubbest’s special dub and jam sound, helping Thaxter’s emphasis on his hooks and connecting each song with chill but flourish-heavy guitar riffs.

 Another important aspect that defines Dubbest’s sound is the rhythm section, comprised of Kyle Hancock on drums and Sean Craffey on bass (Craffey has since transitioned to playing bass for Fluid Foundation and Dimitri Giannoulis has become the current touring bass player).
 Hancock sets the tone for Dubbest’s rhythms with rocksteady-style beats, inspired by the framers of roots-reggae, while Craffey bumps his bass with a deeply passionate, jam-like style.
 I can’t forget to mention Thaxter’s hypnotic and bubbly keyboarding, one of the foundations for the way they make every listener, whether live or on any recording, want to dance.
 This is perhaps one of their most talented features, the ability to make people subconsciously move to their music.